GNSPhenomena/Meeting_2/README.md

 3. Goals
 - Review about Arduino I/O
-- Review how to use a breadboard
+- Review about how to use a breadboard
 - Learn to build a circuit with 3 LEDs on a breadboard, and connect them to a Arduino Uno
 - Review about the Arduino IDE (Integrated Development Environment)
 - Learn to write programs to power the circuit to present the S.O.S Distress Signal.